 Hugo grew up in a small, remote hotel on the Isle of Skye in Scotland.
 He has run his own consultancy since 2015, helping clients of all shapes and sizes, across several sectors, identify and articulate what they do and why it matters today.

 Hugo's first book was published by Pan Macmillan for The School of Life in 2016 called "How to Live in the City".
 In 2018 and 2019, he curated the Object section of Miart, the Milan Contemporary Art Fair.
 In 2019, he was the curator of the inaugural Harewood Biennial, "Useful/Beautiful: Why Craft Matters", at Harewood House in Yorkshire.
-He writes comment pieces for a range of design and architecture publications.
+In 2022 he curated the second Harewood Biennial, "Radical Acts".

 Hugo graduated with first class honours in History from Trinity College, Cambridge.
 He worked at Wallpaper* and Monocle magazines where, as design editor, he oversaw all architecture and design content in the magazine, newspapers, books and on film.
 He was one of the launch hosts for Monocle's radio station M24, hosting live current affairs shows alongside the weekly design show Section D. He was then brand director at Ilse Crawford’s design studio, responsible for consultancy, strategy and communications.
 He led strategy and consultancy projects across a range of sectors including hospitality, transport, consumer goods, retail and product design.

 Hugo lives in Edinburgh.
 In Autumn 2022, together with his husband, he opened Bard (www.bard-scotland.com) - a gallery and shop dedicated to Scottish craft and design.
 He is driven by the potential of design to challenge how we live and offer ways in which we might live better.
 He is interested in almost everything and is borderline obsessed with food – reading about it, cooking and eating it (but very rarely instagramming it).

 Hugo can help in a number of ways.
 What links his work is a set of values, common sense principles and a process that involves asking questions, listening, thinking and then talking.
 It’s like creative therapy, using emotional intelligence and skills at the intersection of journalism, strategy and brand development.
 He works collaboratively, quickly and diligently.